laravel/docs/installation.md

 <a name="sail-on-macos"></a>
 ### Sail on macOS

-If you're developing on a Mac and [Docker Desktop](https://www.docker.com/products/docker-desktop) is already installed, you can use a simple terminal command to create a new Laravel project.
+If you're developing on a Mac and [Docker Desktop](https://www.docker.com/products/docker-desktop) is already installed, you can use a simple terminal command to create a new Laravel application.
 For example, to create a new Laravel application in a directory named "example-app", you may run the following command in your terminal:

 ```shell
 curl -s "https://laravel.build/example-app" | bash